Joao-PP-Alves/isep-rcomp/doc/sprint1/review.md

 For the last three cases, a text description of what has not been implemented and present issues must be added.
 Unimplemented features and issues solving is assigned to the same member on the next sprint.

-(Examples)
 ## 2.1.
-1111111 - Structured cable design for building A, floors 2 and 3 #
+1170640 - Desenvolvimento da estrutura de cabos do edifício 4.
-### Totally implemented with no issues. ###
+* Totally implemented with no issues.
 ## 2.2.
-2222222 - Structured cable design for building B, floors 0 and 1 #
+1182147 - Desenvolvimento da estrutura de cabos do edifício 3.
-### Totally implemented with issues. ###
+* Totally implemented with no issues.
-The number of outlets in room X is incorrect.
-A better solution for the cable pathways between the floor 1 		distributer and rooms Z and Y should be found.
 ## 2.3.
-3333333 - VLAN devices configuration for building C #
+1190743 - Desenvolvimento da estrutura de cabos do edifício 2.
-### Partially implemented with no issues. ###
+* Totally implemented with no issues.
-The VLAN CCCC with VLANID 400 has not been implemented.
-The VTP configuration is not present in switch DD.
 ## 2.4.
-4444444 - IPv4 addressing and routing configurations for building D #
+1191513 - Escrita do planning.md e desenvolvimento da estrutura de cabos do edifício 1.
-### Partially implemented with issues. ###
+* Totally implemented with no issues.
-The IPv4 network TTT has not been implemented.
-The routing table at router FF has the wrong mask for network YYY.
-Nodes on network CCC are not receiving the default-gateway by DHCP.